- American Physical Society Sites

 Michele Dufault Summer Fellowship and Conference Fund

-The Yale University Physics Department will support a summer fellowship for a Yale undergraduate woman in the physical sciences, especially Physics, Astronomy or Geology & Geophysics, which were the areas of greatest interest to Michele Dufault.
-This fund also supports conferences that encourage young women to pursue the physical sciences, such as the APS Conferences for Undergraduate Women in Physics.
+The Yale University Physics Department will support a summer fellowship for a Yale undergraduate woman in the physical sciences, especially physics, astronomy, or geology and geophysics, which were the areas of greatest interest to Michele Dufault.
+This fund also supports conferences that encourage young women to pursue the physical sciences, such as the APS Conferences for Undergraduate Women in Physics (CUWiP).

 Organization for Women in Science for the Developing World (OWSD)